Hoyg/azuredevopslabs/labs/vstsextend/tomcat/readme.md

     String conStr = System.getenv("MYSQLCONNSTR_MyShuttleDb");
     ````

-You have now setup and configured all the resources that is needed to deploy and run the MyShuttle application.
+You have now a setup and configured all the resources that is needed to deploy and run the MyShuttle application.

 ## Exercise 3: Deploy the changes to Web App

 1. Select **Pipelines** and then, **Builds**.
-Choose the build **MyShuttleBuild** and click **Edit Pipeline** to view the build definition.
+Choose the build **MyShuttleBuild** and click on **Edit Pipeline** to view the build definition.

     ![Builds](images/choosebuilddefn.png)

-   > The lab uses the standard **Maven** build template to compile the code, copy and publish the resulting artifacts for deployment.
+   > The lab uses the standard **Maven** build template to compile the code, copy and publish the resulting artifacts for the deployment.
 An additional file which is copied here is the *CreateMYSQLDB.sql* file which creates a MYSQL database and inserts a few records into it during the deployment.

 1. Click **Queue** to queue the build and wait for the build to complete.